-Jose Pablo Soto-Arias is a PhD student working under the guidance of Dr. Jeri Barak and Dr. Russell Groves studying the role of phytophagous insects in the multiplication and persistence of Salmonella enterica on plants.
-The ultimate goal of my research is to reduce the incidence of food-borne illness and provide a safer food supply through a better understanding of the mechanisms that allow these bacteria to grow in the phyllosphere following phytophagous insect infestation.
+While in the Barak and Groves Labs, JP studied the role of phytophagous insects in the multiplication and persistence of Salmonella enterica on plants.
+The ultimate goal of the research is to reduce the incidence of food-borne illness and provide a safer food supply through a better understanding of the mechanisms that allow these bacteria to grow in the phyllosphere following phytophagous insect infestation.
 His main interests are vector-pathogen-host interactions, plant/human bacterial pathogens, food safety and global food security.

 PhD Plant Pathology, Minor-Entomology, University of Wisconsin-Madison.
-Ongoing.
+2015.

 M.S.
 Plant Pathology, Iowa State University, 2010